-Employees working outside of Hong Kong can participate in a pension scheme established by a Hong Kong parent company if, for example, the relevant employment contract is governed by Hong Kong law.
+Generally speaking, the MPFSO is intended to cover only those employees who are employed in or from Hong Kong irrespective of whether the employee works from within or outside of Hong Kong.
+Employees working outside of Hong Kong can participate in a pension scheme established by a Hong Kong parent company provided that there is sufficient connection between the employee and Hong Kong (for example, if the relevant employment contract is governed by Hong Kong law).

-Employees of a foreign subsidiary company
+Employees of a Foreign Subsidiary Company